katai5plate/RPGMV-CoreScript-Reference/docs/jsdoc/Window_SkillType.md

 #### itemRectForText (index) → {[Rectangle](Rectangle.html)}

-Creates a new rectangle based on itemWidth and itemHeight The rectangle is used for positioning text within the selectable window.
+Creates a new rectangl[Number](Number.md)and itemHeight The rectangle is used for positioning text within the selectable window.

 ##### Parameters: